brendt/stitcher.io/src/content/book/07-application-layer.md

 - ViewModels
 - QueryBuilders — the ones that [parse URL queries](*https://github.com/spatie/laravel-query-builder)

-I would even argue that blade views, JavaScript- and CSS files belong within this same application.
-I realise this is a step too far for many people, but I did want it to be mentioned once.
+I would even argue that blade views, JavaScript and CSS files belong within this same application.
+I realise this is a step too far for many people, but I at least wanted to mention it.

 Remember, an application's goal is to get the user's input, pass it to the domain and represent the output in a usable way back to the user.
 After several chapters deep in the domain code, it shouldn't be a surprise that most of the application code is merely structural, often boring code, passing data from one point to another.

-There's of course lots to tell about several of the things mentioned above: ViewModels, third party integrations, what about jobs; we will tackle these subjects in future chapters, for now we want to focus on the main ideas behind the application layer, and a general overview of them.
+There's of course lots to tell about several of the things mentioned above: ViewModels, third party integrations, what about jobs?; we will tackle these subjects in future chapters, but for now we want to focus on the main ideas behind the application layer, and a general overview of them.

 ## Structuring HTTP applications